vebr/test-gjk/README.md

 # Recreate the landing page of [Gojek](https://gojek.com)

 ## Description

 I created this website for retesting for the Frontend Web Developer test, because I know the first one is lame.
+And you can find the commented codes on the **index.html** , **base.html**, also on **assets/js/base.js** .

 ## Lighthouse Score